LaurenzV/simplecv/README.md

 # Usage
 Create a new Typst project and copy the whole content of the `source` directory into the project.
-Change the contents of the `main.typ` file according to your own needs.
+Change the contents of the `source/main.typ` file according to your own needs.
 This should be it.
 You can find an example of what the CV looks like in `example.pdf`.

 # License
 The project itself is available under the MIT license.
-The icons are from FontAwesome and subject their [their license agreement](https://github.com/FortAwesome/Font-Awesome/blob/6.x/LICENSE.txt).
+The icons are from FontAwesome and subject to [their license agreement](https://github.com/FortAwesome/Font-Awesome/blob/6.x/LICENSE.txt).